Certificate of Trust: What It Is & How It Works

 How Does a Certificate of Trust Work?

-A certification of trust works by summarizing key information from your trust documents in the following steps:
+A certificate of trust summarizes key details from your trust documents.
+It works through the following steps:

-1. You must officially create a trust, including the trust document.
+1. You officially create a trust, including the trust document.

-2. You write a trust certificate listing information your trustee might need to present to a financial institution.
+2. You prepare a trust certificate that lists information a trustee may need to present to a financial institution.

-The trustee may also need to show the document to access accounts.
-For example, a bank might need to see the certificate before allowing the trustee to withdraw cash to cover bills for your beneficiaries.
+The trustee may also need the certificate to access financial accounts.
+For instance, a bank may require it before allowing the trustee to withdraw funds to pay bills for the beneficiaries.

 What Is in a Trust Certificate?